-The Corporation has accomplished and submitted its Corporate Governance Self-Rating Form ("CG-SRF") to the SEC.
-The Corporation reviews the specific policies and regulations on the CG-SRF and determines whether it fully complies with it.
+The Corporation has accomplished and submitted its Integrated Annual Corporate Governance Report ("I-ACGR") to the SEC.
+The Corporation reviews the specific policies and regulations on the I-ACGR and determines whether it fully complies with it.
 Any deviation is immediately discussed among the members of the management.
 As of this date, the Corporation has sufficiently complied with its Manual on Corporate Governance.
 There has been no deviation from the Manual on Corporate Governance.
-At the end of each fiscal year, the Corporation submits a certification of the attendance of its directors in meetings of the Board of Directors with such attendance having consistently complied with regulatory requirements.